 Gangs, County Lines, Cuckooing, and Knife Crime

-Educating Young People about the dynamics of gangs and the wider consequences of being involved/associated such as criminal exploitation, victims of crime, being in risky situations and the legal principle of joining enterprise.
+Educating Learners about the dynamics of gangs and the wider consequences of being involved/associated such as criminal exploitation, victims of crime, being in risky situations and the legal principle of joining enterprise.
 Dispelling myths and developing critical thinking skills and resilience to break free or dissociate from gang activity.
 Building confidence and utilising lived experience and developed skills in a positive way.